php-fig/fig-standards/proposed/http-message.md

      * Set the request body parameters.
      *
      * If the body content can be deserialized to an array, the values obtained
-     * may then be injected into the response using this method.
+     * MAY then be injected into the response using this method.
 This method
      * will typically be invoked by a factory marshaling request parameters.
      *
      * @param array $values The deserialized body parameters, if any.
-     *
      * @return void
      * @throws \InvalidArgumentException For $values that cannot be accepted.
      */